cornish/HPASubC/README.md

 Development Roadmap:
 --------------
 The 1.2.0 release of HPASubC is essentially a patch/partial re-write of the existing project that has removed HPASubC's dependency on screen scraping the HPA website.
 Image metadata is now sourced via a RESTful API that serves a copy of the HPA data from a private server.
 This version is compatible with HPA v18 and should continue to work even when v19 is released.
-The long term plan for HPASubC is integrate a GUI frontend into the project, to move the project to python 3 (mostly due to issues with waning support for pyexiv2), and to maintain compatibility with updates to the HPA project.
+The long term plan for HPASubC is integrate a GUI frontend into the project, to move the project to python 3, and to maintain compatibility with updates to the HPA project.

 License: